Gluten Free Peanut Butter Cookies

 These gluten free peanut butter cookies are soft, chewy, and utterly delicious.
 They are a flourless peanut butter cookie recipe made with only six ingredients.
 You won’t find a better peanut butter cookie around!

-For the best flavor, use all-natural SALTED peanut butter.
+Peanut butter: For the best flavor, use all-natural, salted peanut butter.
 If you only have unsalted peanut butter, make sure to add some salt to the recipe.

-We think this recipe is absolute perfection, but sometimes it's still fun to switch things up.
-Here are a few ways you can switch it up!
+I think this recipe is absolute perfection, but sometimes it’s still fun to switch things up.
+Here are a few ways you can make them your own:

 - Raisin cookies: Swap the chocolate chips for raisins.